 The statement of net position and the statement of activities display information about the Corporation as a whole.
-These statements include the financial activities of the primary government, except for fiduciary funds.
+These statements include the financial activities of the primary government.
 The statements usually distinguish between those activities of the Corporation that are governmental and those that are considered business-type.
 The Corporation, however, has no business-type activities.